 Tobacco use remains the leading cause of preventable death and disease in the United States and in Connecticut.
-To address this enormous toll, the American Lung Association in Connecticut calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Connecticut's elected officials:

-- Fund state tobacco cessation and prevention programs;
+- Provide state funding for tobacco prevention and cessation programs; and

-- Close the loopholes in Connecticut's indoor smokefree air laws; and
+- Close the loopholes in Connecticut's indoor smokefree air laws.